Tom Hanks brings Mr. Rogers to perfectly imperfect life in A Beautiful Day in the Neighborhood

-Maybe that’s why one of the first scenes in Marielle Heller’s A Beautiful Day in the Neighborhood seemed to elicit the reaction it did from the audience at its Toronto International Film Festival premiere last night: a sort of collective, happily gratified sigh as the little red cable car toodled its way across the diorama town of the show’s original opening credits.
+Maybe that’s why one of the first scenes in Marielle Heller’s A Beautiful Day in the Neighborhood seemed to elicit the reaction it did from the audience at its Toronto International Film Festival premiere: a sort of collective, happily gratified sigh as the little red cable car toodled its way across the diorama town of the show’s original opening credits.

-Vogel is played by Matthew Rhys, who is very good, though other actors might have been great in the part too; but it’s hard to imagine anyone but Tom Hanks in Rogers’ shoes (or the sneakers, of course, that he famously changed into every time he walked into the Neighborhood’s door).
+Vogel is played by Matthew Rhys, who is very good, though other actors might have been great in the part too; it’s nearly impossible to imagine anyone but Tom Hanks in Rogers’ shoes (or the sneakers, of course, that he famously changed into every time he walked into Neighborhood’s door).
 Across the surface of his own indelible Hanks-ness, he layers Rogers’ own enduring traits: the thoughtful pauses; the slow-blooming smiles; the speech cadences that seem to run at some kinder, gentler RPM.

-As the story opens, Rhys’ Lloyd is not a happy guy; a new first-time father, he’s so estranged from his own dad (a craggy, dissolute Chris Cooper) that their unexpected reunion at his sister’s wedding takes only a few sullen words to turn into a fistfight.
-He carries his anger around like an cudgel, wielding it at his wife (This Is Us’ Susan Kelechi Watson), his editor (Christine Lahti), and when he finally meets him at a TV studio in Pittsburgh, his subject, too.
+As the story opens, Rhys’ Lloyd is not a happy guy; newly a first-time father, he’s also so estranged from his own dad (a craggy, dissolute Chris Cooper) that their unexpected reunion at his sister’s wedding takes only a few sullen words to turn into a fistfight.
+He’s the kind of man carries his anger around like an cudgel, wielding it at his wife (This Is Us’ Susan Kelechi Watson), his editor (Christine Lahti), and when he finally meets him at a TV studio in Pittsburgh, his subject, too.

 If the first half feels like it could be subtitled The Man Who Was Mean To Mr. Rogers, the movie — or rather, its muse — soon finds its way to the soft, wounded parts Lloyd has worked so hard to scab over.
 Hanks plays Fred as he lays: a sort of secular Buddha in a red knit cardigan whose gently probing questions and Zen proclamations work as a slow dissolving agent on Lloyd’s resistance.

 It’s says more about the audience than its subject, maybe, that a man like Rogers is so hard to take at face value; could anyone really be that kind, all the time?
-Hanks does allow a few cracks to show: a cut-away look; a rare admission of his own family’s struggles; a noisy encounter with the low end of a piano.
-And Heller (Can You Ever Forgive Me?) steers studiously clear of children’s-show shine, shooting it all in a kind of textured, melancholy half-light.
+Hanks does allow a few cracks to show: a cutaway look; a rare admission of his own family’s struggles; a noisy encounter with the low end of a piano.
+And Heller (Can You Ever Forgive Me?) steers studiously clear of children’s-show shine in the visuals too, shooting it all in a kind of textured, melancholy half-light.

 Her minor-key storytelling may not be what viewers hoping for either hagiography or exposé will expect from Neighborhood; it’s a much quieter, less conclusive movie than that.
-But nearly impossible not to L-I-K-E it, exactly as it is.
+But nearly impossible not to L-I-K-E, exactly as it is.
 B+

 (A Beautiful Day in the Neighborhood premiered at the Toronto International Film Festival, and will be in wide release Nov.
 22)